Hatfield Divorce Lawyers

 Whether you are considering filing for divorce or recently learned that your spouse wants a divorce or has filed a complaint for divorce, we can help advocate for your rights and protect your interests throughout the entire process.

-Schedule a Confidential Consultation to Discuss Your Case with Our Skilled Hatfield Divorce Lawyers Today
+Schedule a Confidential Consultation to Discuss Your Case with Our Skilled Divorce Attorneys in Hatfield

-If you are considering divorce, or have questions about divorce proceedings that you have already initiated, call us today to schedule a free initial consultation to discuss your case.
+If you are considering divorce, or have questions about divorce proceedings that you have already initiated, call our divorce attorneys in Hatfield today to schedule a free initial consultation to discuss your case.
 The meeting is completely confidential.
 We can be reached via phone at 215-822-7575, or you can send us a confidential email through our convenient online contact form.
 One of our knowledgeable divorce lawyers who handle cases in Hatfield will respond promptly.

 The answer to this question depends upon any number of factors specific to your family situation.
 The fastest divorce possible under Pennsylvania law can be accomplished in about four months.
 This is only possible in situations where no assets need to be divided and both parties agree to the divorce.
 It can take several weeks for a Judge to sign the divorce decree.
 The timeframe for obtaining a divorce can be influenced by how quickly you and your spouse are able to resolve the relevant issues that must be decided in your case and the availability of the court.